Achan81/sei-project-three-frontend/README.md

 ## Challenges:
-* Working on a shared Github file
+* Working on a shared GitHub file
 * Merge conflicts
 * Using new technologies (Map), Maps is out of my comfort zone
 * Bootstrap 5.0 took a little bit of getting used to

 ## Wins:
 * A professional looking app which is mobile responsive
-* Covering a lot of ground over the course of 1 week I'm very happy that we have managed to build a full-stack app that conveys what we initially set out to do.
+* Covering a lot of ground over the course of 1 week, I'm very happy that we have managed to build a full-stack app that conveys what we initially set out to do.

 ## Bugs:
 * Deployed app 'Inspire Me' correctly shows the country index, but when clicking into an individual country, the page breaks.